TediusTimmy/FunnyMachine/Rev2/README.md

 I finally implemented a revision to the ISA that I've been sitting on for a while now.

+Revision 2.1: The opcode for arithmetic shift left has been removed.
+The shift operations have been shuffled around so that rotate right has returned.
+The result is source compatible, but not binary compatible.

 ## The Instructions:
 * No Operation (REALLY!)
 * Load from memory